What is mediation?

 What is the role of the mediator?

 Quite simply, a mediator’s role is to help disputing parties work together to make their own decisions.
-Mediators remain neutral – there’s no taking sides and no coercion.
+Mediators remain neutral – there is no taking sides and no coercion.
 We listen closely, gauging each side’s concerns and interests.
 Once we get a good handle on everyone’s point of view, we can get the conversation going.
-The mediator helps lay the groundwork for an agreement by creating a climate of cooperation.
+In short, the mediator helps lay the groundwork for an agreement by creating a climate of cooperation.

 Do we need to hire divorce attorneys?